-- Choose a sturdy and resilient aquarium plant that you won’t have any issues with in terms of keeping it alive for a long period of time.
+- Choose a sturdy and resilient aquarium plant that you won’t have any issues with in terms of keeping alive for a long period of time.

 Other Important Factors To Consider

-In the same way, choosing a highly trusted company will benefit you in several ways; for instance, in the event that you have issues with the product you purchased, you can always rely on the customer service to address and settle your concerns.
+In the same way, choosing a highly trusted company will benefit you in several ways; for instance, in the event that you have issues with the product you purchased, you can always rely on customer service to address and settle your concerns.